Störtebeker Festival: Content

-In contrast to the piece of the time, the legend of the pirate Klaus Störtebeker, who sailed the Baltic Sea with his Vitalien brothers at the end of the 14th century, is told at the Störtebeker Festival since 1993, each spread over a period of four to six years.
+In contrast to the piece of the time, the legend of the pirate Klaus Störtebeker, who sailed the Baltic Sea with his Victual brothers at the end of the 14th century, is told at the Störtebeker Festival since 1993, each spread over a period of four to six years.
+The first instalment of a cycle typically telling the story of how Klaus becomes a pirate and the last instalment typically depicting his execution in Hamburg in 1401.
+The very first instalment bore the name "Wie einer Pirat wird" (How to become a Pirate) and starred Norbert Braun in the main role of Klaus Störtebeker.
+He went on to play him for the next 8 years until Sasha Gluth took over the role from 2002 until 2012.
 In 2006 the production was called In Henker's Hand, in which Klaus Störtebeker was beheaded.
-The fourth cycle is planned for the period 2007-2012; the first episode in the summer of 2007 was titled Betrayed and Sold.
-In 2009, a trilogy began about the treasure of Störtebeker.
+The fourth cycle spanned the period 2007-2012; the first episode in the summer of 2007 was titled Betrayed and Sold.
+In a break from the typical structure of a cycle, 2009 marked the beginning of a trilogy about Störtebeker's treasure.
 The cycle was completed by the piece Störtebeker's Death.
-In 2013 we started from scratch with the beginning of a legend.
-Sascha Gluth, who took over the role of Klaus Störtebeker from 2002 to 2012, was replaced by Bastian Semm.
-The role of Goedeke Michels was taken over by Andreas Euler.
+In 2013, the narrative started from scratch with the Beginning of a Legend.
+Sascha Gluth was replaced by Bastian Semm and the role of Goedeke Michels was taken over by Andreas Euler.
 Both played their leading roles for a cycle long (2013-2017).
+Semm was succeeded by Alexander Koll who played the titular role for two instalments.
+In 2020 Koll announced that he was no longer going to star in the festival for personal reasons.
+Moritz Stephan was subsequently announced to replace him in the role, but due to COVID restrictions leading to the cancellation of the next 2 seasons, he was not able to debut until 2022.